wwwouaiebe/leaflet.TravelNotes/TravelNotesGuides/en/UserGuideEN.md

 <img src="RoadbookEN.PNG" />

 The "Save" button saves the html file on your PC.
-To be able to correctly display this file afterwards, the file TravelNotesRoadbook.min.css must be present in the same directory.

 ## Prepare a travel and consult it from the internet